-"Compatible development is development that is not the same as, nor necessirily similar to existing development in the vicinity.
-Compatible development is development that enhances the character of the community without causing any undue adverse impacts on adiacrent traperties in the vicinity."
+"Compatible development is development that is development in the vicinity.
+Compatible development is development that enhances the character of the community without causing any undue adverse impacts on adjacent properties in the vicinity."

 traditional buildings in St. Louis, USA include weather protection buildings in Perth, ON include weather protection elements